lgnbhl/BFS/README.md

 `number_bfs`.

 The `url_bfs` argument refers to the offical webpage of a dataset.
-Find below an example getting the `url_bfs` for a specific dataset using the R package “dplyr”.
+Find below an example using “dplyr”.

 ``` r
 library(dplyr)